playframework/playframework/documentation/manual/working/commonGuide/configuration/ThreadPools.md

 ## Debugging Thread Pools

 There are many possible settings for a dispatcher, and it can be hard to see which ones have been applied and what the defaults are, particularly when overriding the default dispatcher.
-The `akka.log-config-on-start` configuration option shows the entire applied configuration when the application is loaded:
+The `pekko.log-config-on-start` configuration option shows the entire applied configuration when the application is loaded:

 ```